jrg4017/RugbyPosterDesign/README.md

 # Rugby Poster Design
-A poster designed for club fair use and recruitment for the womens rugby club.
+A poster designed for club fair use and recruitment for the Womens Rugby Football Club.